 Thank you pages

-E-commerce and lead generation websites usually direct users to a confirmation page (also called Thank you page), once a user completes a transaction or submits a form.
+E-commerce and lead generation websites usually direct users to a confirmation page (also called q Thank you page), once a user completes a transaction or submits a form.
 The number of visits and hits to these unique thank you pages is the easiest way to track goals and conversions on websites.
 Therefore, your visitors should arrive on your thank you page only after they’ve made a successful transaction or completed the form.
-Applying a “no index” tag to your thank-you pages will prevent these pages from being indexed by search engines and avoid visits from SERPs.
+Applying a “no index” tag to your thank-you pages will prevent these pages from being indexed by search engines and avoid visits to these pages from SERPs.

 Members only pages